 Faculty members play a critical role in helping students with disabilities succeed in college.
-If you are unsure about how to approach a situation, it is best to seek counsel from your board-of-study coordinator or the Office of Disability Resources.
+If you are unsure about how to approach a situation, it is best to seek counsel from your department chair or the Office of Disability Resources.

 Faculty members may: